patrl/patrl.github.io/research.markdown

 title: Research
 ---

+This page is still under construction!
+Please bear with me as I repopulate this list with links to papers, handouts, etc. Feel free to email me directly at <a href="mailto:patrick.d.elliott@gmail.com">patrick.d.elliott@gmail.com</a>, and I'll be happy to send you anything that's missing.

 <h2 class="sans">Upcoming presentations</h2>

 Elliott, Patrick D. Ellipsis identity redux: a (re)evaluation of the empirical landscape.
 IGRA-Colloquium, Universität Leipzig.
 November 11 2016.